ADOPTING A DOG

 Note: I want to preface this article with the understanding that I am not a veterinarian, nor an expert in dog breeding nor a professional dog trainer.
 The views expressed in this article are my own personal opinions based on things I've learned and these views don't reflect any other kennel or breeder.
 We've been through some heart wrenching experiences since 2003 and have had our eyes opened wide in regards to adopting puppies from other breeders.
 I'm a dog lover who cares about the health and welfare of dogs - ours and yours!
 Whether you adopt a puppy from our kennel or somewhere else, above all else, I value education and want to pass it on.

-In light of the recent Puppy Mill bust in Langley, BC in 2016, please follow our "The 3 Musts" before adopting your puppy!!!
-Note, this Langley puppy mill met future adoptive families at other bogus homes to make it seem like the pups were born in nice homes.
-If you get any red flags in any part of the adoption process, or if you are not able to visit the kennel or meet the mom and dad of your pup - don't adopt from that kennel!
+There are many puppy mills out there masked as home kennels, please do your research.
+Some puppy mills will invite future adoptive families at bogus homes to make it seem like the pups were born in nice homes.
+If you get any red flags in any part of the adoption process, or if you are not able to visit the actual kennel or meet the mom and dad of your pup - don't adopt from that kennel!
 PLEASE do not adopt your puppy from a puppy mill.
 Do your research!

 THE "3" MUSTS!